yinlinchen/amplify-workshop/README.md

 Please select from one of the below mentioned services GraphQL
 ```

+## Section 4: Perform data mutations for your application

 ## Section 5: Multiple development environments
 * Switch Amplify env